 A few weeks ago in an editorial we touched on how the electric cars going mainstream will put many tuners out of a job.
 If you found that article a bit gloomy, you are going to find this one downright depressing.
 The redundancy is not going to be limited to tuners and aftermarket specialists.
 It’ll be pertinent to all auto workers in all branches of the industry.

-And it has nothing to do with automation.
+Automation has nothing to do with the unemployment rates in Ohio.
 Well, maybe a little.
 We all know how robots are better and more efficient at putting together electronic stuff than bulky mechanical bits.
 So that could theoretically make them even faster at assembling electric cars than they are at regular cars, ergo forcing the capitalist automaker to replace more of its human workers with machines – preferably AI-enabled machines that are not only more versatile, but smarter than the human workforce.

 That’s the thing with these new technologies we are developing.
 They will invariably end up being smarter, more efficient, and more productive than we could ever be, making us to them what monkeys are to us.